The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

-The primordial Quillen adjunction, and one that will be important in this paper, is the adjunction $C_*:\top\leftrightarrows C_+(\Z):|\cdot |$.
 Here we define $C_*(X)$ for $X\in\top$ to be the complex of singular chains on $X$.
 Its adjoint $|\cdot |$ is given by taking the geometric realization of an associated simplicial set.
 This adjunction can be written as a composition

-The first one associates to a topological space its singular simplicial set, and to a simplicial set its geometric realization, and is in fact a Quillen equivalence.
+The first one associates to a topological space its singular simplicial set, and to a simplicial set its geometric realization, and is a Quillen equivalence.
 The second one is the free-forgetful adjunction between simplicial sets and simplicial Abelian groups, which is not a Quillen equivalence.
 The third one is the Dold-Kan correspondence, and is an equivalence of categories.
 See~\cite[\S II.3]{quillen}, \cite[Cor.~3.2.15, Th.~3.4.4]{ginot} and~\cite[\S8.4]{weibel}.